oliviersm199/whatdidido/CONFIG.md

 This will:

-1. Prompt you to select which integrations to configure
+1. Prompt you to select which integrations to configure (Jira, Linear)
 2. Guide you through entering credentials for each selected integration
+3. Prompt you to configure service integrations (OpenAI)
-3. Automatically validate your credentials
+4. Automatically validate your credentials
-4. Save the configuration to `~/.whatdidido/config.env`
+5. Save the configuration to `~/.whatdidido/config.env`

-The init command is smart:
+The connect command is smart:

 - It detects if an integration is already configured
 - It asks for confirmation before overwriting existing settings